 Proved by historical scholars, The Easter Bunny has nothing to do with Jesus Christ, and it is a symbol of paganism because it is dedicated to the gods.
-Also, the Easter bunny has, at its origins, no connection with the greatest feast of Christianity.
-The bunny is a symbol of spring and fertility and its story comes from Anglo-Saxon pagan tradition.
+Also, the Easter bunny has, at its origins, no connection with the most sumptuous feast of Christianity.
+The bunny symbolizes spring and fertility, and its story comes from Anglo-Saxon pagan tradition.
 There is no connection between the Easter Bunny and the Death and Resurrection of Jesus Christ.
-The only connection with the feast is a commercial one, developed over the years.
+The only contact with the feast is a commercial developed over the years.

 The rabbit symbol dates back to pagan festivals dedicated to the goddess Easter.
 In America, this tradition of the Easter bunny, bringing gifts of dyed eggs to well-behaved children, was brought by German immigrants.

 Easter is celebrated every Sunday, with a few exceptions: on Pentecost Sunday, because it is then celebrated the descent of the Holy Spirit.
 On Palm Sunday, because it is then celebrated the entry into Jerusalem, so something different from the Resurrection.

 Easter is the Feast of the Resurrection of Jesus Christ.
 In every Gospel, we have stories about Easter.
 In chapter 28 of his Gospel, St. Matthew the Evangelist appreciations the Resurrection.
 The presentation of those who were in connection with the Resurrection.
 Likewise, in St. Mark the Evangelist, we have such in chapter 16 such accounts, in the Holy Gospel of Luke in chapter 24.
 Also, in the Holy Gospel of John, two chapters, 20 and 21.